 Dearest readers and book lovers,

-I would like to invite you to make 2021 a phenomenal year where you expand your intellectual horizons and become a force for change in the world.
+I would like to invite you to undertake an adventure to expand your intellectual horizons and become a force for change in the world.

 If you’re new here and aren’t completely sure what intersectional feminism is, please review my detailed explainer.
 Then come back and use this reading challenge as the perfect opportunity to propel your learning further.

-No matter if you’re a complete beginner or a seasoned intellectual activist, this intersectional feminist reading challenge will be a great way to share your journey and struggle with like-minded folx.
+No matter if you’re a complete beginner or a seasoned intellectual activist, this intersectional feminist reading challenge will be a great way to share your journey and struggle with like-minded folks.